bain-cs110/bain-cs110.github.io/pages/_assignments/projects/p2_spotify.md

 You will give the user the option of selecting one or more genres that can be used to “seed” the Spotify song recommendations system.
 To do this you will do the following:

-1. Present the user with a list of available genres using the `spotify.get_genres` function — feel free to modify it.
+1. Present the user with a list of available genres using the `spotify.get_genres` function.
-2. Ask the user to select one or more genres and store their genre selections in a list variable called “genres”
+2. Ask the user to select one or more genres and store them in the `user_selections` dictionary.
 3. The user should be able to clear out this selection.

 ### 2. Allow the user to select one or more artists